lismiatimanguling/lismiatimanguling/README.md

 <br />

 ## About me
-- 🌱 I’m currently learning Web Audio API with JavaScript
+- 🌱 I’m currently learning Web Front-End
-- 💬 Ask me about anything [here](https://github.com/icalbalino/icalbalino/issues)
+- 💬 Ask me about anything [here](https://github.com/lismiatimanguling/lismiatimanguling/issues)
 - 📫 How to reach me: hit me on **Instagram** or **Email**
 - ⚡ Fun fact: no fact, but I'm fun